OliverMount/EEGpreprocessing/README.md

 ```

-4. It would generate the folder called `preprocess` that contains the final and intermediate preprocessed files.
+4. After successful preprocessing, a new folder named `preprocess/` will be created containing:

+* Intermediate preprocessing results

+* Final preprocessed EEG datasets

 ---